 Prior to making the move to Bolton Wanderers, Megson worked full-time with the medical team at Leeds United between 2006 and 2013 as a first team physiotherapist – a role which included assisting with youth development as Head of Sports Science and Medicine for the club’s academy alongside his role with the first team.

 Now fully immersed into life with the Whites, Megson is charged with monitoring and treating the fit and injured players alongside holding the responsibility of injury assessment and rehabilitation, injury prevention, training and match day preparation, medical screening and performance enhancement.

 Having spent six years with Morecambe Football Club as Head of Sports Science prior to joining the club in the summer of 2013, Dan Birdsall boasts a degree in Sport and Exercise Science alongside the FA Applied Football Science and Conditioning award.

-Wholly experienced in the field, Birdsall provides sports science advice and feedback to Dougie Freedman and his coaching staff on a daily basis and works closely with the medical department during gym based rehabilitation of injured players.
+Wholly experienced in the field, Birdsall provides sports science advice and feedback on a daily basis and works closely with the medical department during gym based rehabilitation of injured players.

 Providing each player with a tailored recovery plan following matches and training, he also works closely with the medical department during gym based rehabilitation of injured players and structures the general conditioning program for the whole squad focusing on improving strength and power whilst reducing the risk of injury.